CivicTechTO/ttc_subway_times/README.md

 of these must be chosen with either the --postgres or the --s3 flag.

 ####S3
-If the --s3 flag is set then the S3_BUCKET variables must be set which specify the bucket.
+If the --s3 flag is set then the S3_BUCKET environmental variable must be set which specifies the bucket.

-The aws credentials should be set with

-`serverless config credentials --provider aws --key <AWS_ACCESS_KEY> --secret <AWS_SECRET_KEY>`

 This script generates JSONS of the results and puts them into `S3://<AWS S3 BUCKET>/<SERVICE DATE>/<TIMESTAMP.tar.gz>`, where the service date is the date